Contact Information: Email Bill Zelenka at gardenforthehungry@hotmail.com

 Facebook: @OlivesNeighborhoodGarden

-Garden Workdays: Sundays during the growing season
+Garden Workdays: Saturdays and Sundays during the growing season

 About the Garden: (From Olive’s Garden for the Hungry on Facebook)

-The garden was built in sections on weekends with scouts working to clear rocks (mostly gravel, but some large buried rocks) and buried garbage and glass from the garden plots.
+An Eagle Scout Project was born.
+The garden was built in sections and on weekends the scouts worked to clear rocks, gravel, garbage and glass from the lot.
 Other scouts worked on clearing trash along the side of the bridge down to the highway.
-Unwanted trees were removed from the fence and the outside of the fence was cleared.
+Unwanted trees were removed from the area and the space outside the fence was cleared.
 Volunteers began regularly mowing the parkway.
-Hawthorne trees were trimmed and 1 was removed to give more sun to plots.
+Hawthorne trees were trimmed and others removed to allow more sun.
 Manure, mushroom compost, peat-moss, and other fertilizers were added in large quantities to make soil healthier and more productive.
+Donated plants and seeds were planted and the watering needed to begin.
+To the rescue came Mrs Olive Borgardt who lived in the house across the street.
+She offered her water to the garden and the garden honors her name still today.
+The garden was expanded in sections throughout the summer, slowly making more ground usable.
+At the end of the summer a ceremony was held where the continued operation was handed over to the Jefferson Park Community Association, ending the official Eagle Scout Project portion of the garden.